MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### Windows Server Host

-The steps listed in this table can be used to deploy a container host to Windows Server 2016 TP4 and Windows Server Core 2016.
+The steps listed in this table can be used to deploy a container host on Windows Server 2016 and Windows Server 2016 Core.
 Included are the configurations necessary for both Windows Server and Hyper-V Containers.

 \* Only required if Hyper-V Containers will be deployed.
 \*\* Only required if Docker will be used to create and manage containers.